jenninglim/recursion-schemes-in-DSL/Report/new_report.md

  * objects.
  * morphisms.

+ {Add details about id object and composition of morphisms}

 Morphisms can be thought of as special functions between objects that perserves its structure satisfying associativity, composition and the existence of an